rpsmith77/COP_2006/README.md

 # COP 2006: Intro to Programing
 #### FGCU, Spring 2020
 ## Course Description:
-Introductory computer programming concepts and problem-solving skills are learned using a modern programming language.
+Introductory computer programming concepts and problem-solving skills are learned using a modern programming language (Java 8).
 Principles of good programming style are emphasized.
 ## Learning Objectives:
 The student will learn fundamental-to-intermediate programming concepts, including data types, expressions, classes, arrays, methods, conditional statements, loops, and input/output, with application development using the Java object-oriented programming language.
 Essential skills to decompose, design, and code basic control structures and program modules will also be taught.
 Specifically, the student will acquire the following outcomes:
 1. Demonstrated an understanding of the domain and principles of high-level programming languages.